saboyle/LeavingCareWiki/Money.md

 If you are on a low wage and you are over 18 you can apply for **Universal Credit** see above

-For anyone under 18 contact your Personal Adviser or one of the organisations shown above
+For anyone under 18 having problems, contact your Personal Adviser or one of the organisations shown above

 *